Associate Dean for Retention and Student Success and Adjunct Professor

 Biography

-Joanne Goldwater has been at SMCM for over 20 years, starting as the Director of Residence Life in 1993.
-In 2000, she was promoted to the Assistant Dean position and in 2006 to the Associate Dean of Students position.
+Joanne Goldwater has been at SMCM for over 30 years, starting as the Director of Residence Life in 1993.
+In 2000, she was promoted to the Assistant Dean position, in 2006 to the Associate Dean of Students position, and in 2016 to her current role.
 She is also an instructor for the Introduction to Sign Language course.
 Before coming to SMCM, Joanne worked at Western Maryland College (now known as McDaniel College) for six years, and as the dorm director at Central NC School for the Deaf for six years.
 Joanne is the co-founder and co-director of the Regional Entry-Level Institute.
-She is the Past Chair of the Association of College and University Housing Officers International (ACUHO-I) Foundation Board, a Past President of Mid-Atlantic Association of College and University Housing Officers (MACUHO) and a former Eastern District Representative for ACUHO-I. Joanne has been recognized by ACUHO-I with the Herstory Award and a Parthenon Award for outstanding leadership and service to ACUHO-I and the housing profession.
+She is the Past Chair of the Association of College and University Housing Officers International (ACUHO-I) Foundation Board, a Past President of Mid-Atlantic Association of College and University Housing Officers (MACUHO) and a former Eastern District Representative for ACUHO-I. Joanne has been recognized by ACUHO-I with the Herstory Award, a Parthenon Award for outstanding leadership and service to ACUHO-I and the housing profession, and the James Grimm Leadership and Service Award.
 She also received the Omicron Delta Kappa Robert Morlan Faculty Secretary of the Year Award.
 She received multiple recognitions from MACUHO, including the Outstanding Service and Distinguished Service awards.
+In 2015, MACUHO created The Joanne Goldwater Distinguished Senior Level Housing Professional Award.
 In 2013, she received the SMCM SGA Best Club Advisor Award.
 Joanne is a frequent presenter at regional and international conferences.
-Joanne is now an cempty-nester living in Southern Maryland with her husband and their cat.
+Joanne is now an empty-nester living in Southern Maryland with her husband.

 Education